 To get you ahead of the game, we asked recruiting experts about the most important communication trends impacting the workplace in the near future.
 Based off those trends, they have predictions about the communication skills you should start looking for now.
 This way, as new changes pop up, you already have the employees you need to succeed as a team.

 Here are four communication trends that experts have noticed and the skills they suggest prioritizing to make the most of the trend:

-As mentioned in a 2018 survey, 55 percent of remote workers now telecommute on a full-time basis.
+As mentioned in a survey by Fiverr, 55% of remote workers now telecommute on a full-time basis.
 This means employees have to work in varying time zones, on top of having to communicate with people from diverse cultural backgrounds.